Best Electric Smoker 2026: Masterbuilt vs Char-Broil vs Reality

 What to Avoid

-Budget electric smokers under $100 from unknown brands are unreliable.
+The cheapest electric smokers from unknown brands are unreliable.
 Temperature variance of 50F+ is common, heating elements fail quickly, and customer support is nonexistent.
 The Masterbuilt brand is the minimum threshold for reliable electric smoking.

 Avoid soaking wood chips.
 It does not help and slightly delays smoke production.